How to Get on Top of Your Finances

 If you have to do it over time, do that, but don’t back out.
 Just knowing you have it is very relieving.
-If you do that, and have to spend some of it, replace what you spend as soon as possible.
+If you have to spend some of it, replace what you spend as soon as possible.

-- Figure out when or where you might need additional funds for the year.
+- Figure out when or where you might need additional funds during the year.